kit-data-manager/metastore2/restDocuV2.md

     Accept: application/json
     Host: localhost:8040

-As a result, you receive the XSD schema send before.
+As a result, you receive the JSON schema send before.

     HTTP/1.1 200 OK
     Content-Type: text/plain